UL - CSA

 • component certification declarations and any test reports;

-• electrical / pneumatic / hydraulic diagrams with parts list;
+• electrical / pneumatic / hydraulic diagrams with component list;

 • use and maintenance manuals.